basho/basho_docs/content/riak/kv/2.2.0/configuring/v3-multi-datacenter.md

 ]}
 ```

-If all of the Replication clusters are running Riak KV 2.2.0 or greater, this override is no longer necessary and can be removed.
+If all of the Replication clusters are running Riak KV 2.2.0 or greater, this override is no longer necessary and should be removed.